rezazad68/Dynamic-3D-Action-Recognition-on-RGB-D-Videos/README.md

 ![Action and Hand Gesture Recognition](https://user-images.githubusercontent.com/20574689/29744825-1f43af08-8ac2-11e7-894e-2cb1b316185a.png)
 =========
 ## Results
-For evaluating the performance of the proposed methdo, three public data sets has been used.
-In bellow, results of using three different strategies for 3D Action classification demonstrated.
+For evaluating the performance of the proposed method, three public data sets has been considered.
+In bellow, results of using three different strategies for 3D Action recognition demonstrated.
 </br>
 - Strategy 1 : Vlad Representation of Spatio-Temporal HOG Features from Different Representations
 - Strategy 2 : Vlad Representation of Spatio-Temporal LBP Features from Different Representations